UHI Outgoing Students

 ECTS evolved from Erasmus programme and has been designed to support the transfer of Erasmus students’ learning outcomes and competences.
 UHI has officially adapted ECTS as part of our commitment to European student and staff mobility.

-For details on how ECTS transfer into SCQF credits at UHI see ECTS student information.
+For details on how ECTS transfer into SCQF credits at UHI see ECTS.

 How much will it cost?